 In any event, domestic valuations appear to suggest that above-average market risk, geopolitical risk and policy risk seems to be taking on more signs of concern, while Fed rate increases, even if slow and measured, clearly are in the offing.
 We are not projecting the end of the domestic economic cycle, but we do believe that complacency within the marketplace may be unreasonably high.
 Investors should remember that “the VIX” does not tend be a harbinger for future volatility levels.1 It tends to be a coincident indicator (although many take solace in its benign behavior over the past year).
 We recommend that investors reduce their exposure where they may be overweight versus the allocations of their chosen investment plan, and use any market pullbacks as opportunities to put capital back to work in cyclical sectors where they find that they are underexposed.

 Weekly Wrap and Look Ahead

-Most major domestic and international indices were positive year to date, but most declined last week.
+All major domestic and international indices were positive year-to date; most were negative last week.

 |Index||Last Week’s Performance1||2017 YTD Performance|

-Six of the 11 S&P 500 Index sectors outperformed the index; only two of 11 gained ground on the week.
+Six of 11 S&P 500 Index sectors outperformed the index.
+Only four of 11 gained ground on the week.